ISS-Security/hw-credit_card_crypto/README.md

 ## Retrieving Files

 1. Make sure to setup the git tool as we described in class (see online handout on 'Git Version Control').
 Also, make sure to create your own RSA keypair and link your public key to Github.
 You can then clone any public project from Github onto your local machine.
-2. Fork this project on Github (a copy is created in your Github account) using the 'Fork' button
+2. Fork this project on Github (a copy is created in your Github account) using the 'Fork' button.
 3. Clone *your copy* of the forked project onto your local machine:
 `git clone git@github.com:[your_username]/hw_3-credit_card_crypto.git`
-4. Add the `bundler-audit` gem to your list of gems in `Gemfile`; run `bundle install` to install it
+4. Run `bundle install` to install all gems in `Gemfile`.
-5. Use the 'bundle' gem (which you should have installed earlier) to install all gems required for this assignment (listed in the `Gemfile`) onto your local machine: `bundle install`

 ## Working on Assignment